Inside: Thinking about teaching your little one at home? Homeschooling a 2 year old is simple with these educational activities!

 It may seem like age 2 is a little early to start practicing with scissors, but there are plenty of safety scissors that are great for little ones.
 It’s something Arwyn really enjoys and that also helps her.gain more hand-eye coordination.

-We also have a deep love for reading.
-Some of Arwyn’s favorites include:
+Some of Arwyn’s other favorites include:

 - Llama, Llama, Mad at Mama